Mental Illness Caregivers Association of Canada

 MICA is powered by volunteers

 ENJOY the work of the area’s most talented artists and artisans.
-This 20th annual exhibition & sale is fast becoming one of the area’s most popular outdoor artistic events.
-Over 110 exhibitors are drawn from many fine professional associations.
+This 20th annual exhibition & sale will be virtual this year and we are expecting 100 artists!

-Ideal venue for a professional or semi-professional artist or artisan seeking to exhibit work in a low-cost, yet beautiful venue.
+Ideal venue for a professional or semi-professional artist or artisan seeking to exhibit work at no cost.

 MICA would like to gratefully acknowledge the contribution and generosity of our Event Sponsors and the Silent Auction Donors.
 Artists and artisans donated beautiful artworks, pottery, jewelry, artistic photography, carvings and other lovely items for our Silent Auction.